hannahwilbert/L3Networks1/src/products/managed-networks.md

 socialImage: /images/social/og_NetworksConnectivity.png
 mainTitle: '<span class="text-teal-400">Networks & Connectivity</span>: Powering Your Business with Reliable, Secure Solutions'
 subtitle: 'Simplify, Secure, and Optimize Your Network Infrastructure with L3 Networks'
-prodtitle: |
-  Why Partner with L3 for Networks & Connectivity?
+prodtitle: 'Why Partner with L3 Networks for Connectivity'
 prodbody: |
-  Your network is the backbone of your business, connecting your teams, systems, and customers.
-But managing network complexity, ensuring security, and optimizing performance can be overwhelming.
-At L3 Networks, we provide managed network solutions that deliver seamless connectivity, robust security, and peak performance—so you can focus on growing your business while we handle the rest.
+  <p>Your network is the foundation of your business, connecting teams, systems, and customers.
+Managing performance, scalability, and security requires structure, and Elevate provides that balance.</p>

+  <p class="mt-6">Every connectivity engagement at L3 Networks is guided by the Elevate Framework.
+It brings consistency, accountability, and clarity to network management.
+Elevate ensures each layer of your environment, from connectivity and routing to cloud access and identity, evolves in measurable stages of improvement.</p>

 valueProps:
   - icon: /images/lucide/network.svg
     title: Unified Connectivity & Security
-    description: Simplify network management with Managed SASE for seamless performance and protection.
+    description: Simplify network management with integrated protections that keep your environment connected, secure, and visible.

   - icon: /images/lucide/zap.svg
     title: Optimized Network Performance
-    description: Enhance reliability and speed with Managed SD-WAN solutions.
+    description: Achieve greater reliability and speed through continuous monitoring, intelligent routing, and bandwidth optimization.

   - icon: /images/lucide/lock-keyhole.svg
     title: Secure Remote Access
-    description: Enable safe, encrypted connections for remote users with Secure Gateway Services.
+    description: Enable safe, encrypted connections for remote users with Secure Gateway Services and Zero Trust authentication principles.

   - icon: /images/lucide/cloudy.svg
     title: Scalable Cloud Networking
-    description: Seamlessly connect and secure your cloud environments with Microsoft Azure and Entra Networking.
+    description: Seamlessly connect and protect your cloud environments with Microsoft Azure, Entra Networking, and adaptive infrastructure built for growth.

 keyprodsTitle: 'Solutions Designed to Keep Your Business Connected'
 keyprodsBody: |
-  We provide tailored network solutions to ensure your business stays connected, secure, and productive.
+  We provide tailored network solutions that align with your organization’s Elevate journey.
+Each service strengthens visibility, performance, and reliability as your environment matures.

 keyprods:
   - title: ISP | UCaaS | Contact Center Solutions
-    info: Streamline Internet Connectivity, Communication, and Customer Contact
     paragraph: >
-      Deliver reliable internet, unified communications, and scalable contact center solutions to optimize operations and enhance customer experiences.
+      Streamline communication, connectivity, and customer engagement through reliable unified communications and scalable contact center platforms.
+    levels: [stabilize]

   - title: Managed SASE
-    info: Unified Connectivity and Security
     paragraph: >
-      Simplify network and security management with a single solution.
-Our Managed SASE ensures seamless performance and robust protection for hybrid work environments.
+      Simplify and secure hybrid work environments with a unified cloud-managed solution that blends network performance and security controls.
+    levels: [transform]

   - title: Managed SD-WAN
-    info: Optimize Network Performance and Security
     paragraph: >
-      Boost network agility and reliability with Managed SD-WAN.
-We deliver intelligent routing, enhanced security, and centralized management for peak performance.
+      Boost network agility and reliability with intelligent routing, dynamic bandwidth management, and centralized oversight.
+    levels: [optimize]

   - title: Microsoft Azure | Entra Networking
-    info: Secure Networking for Cloud Environments
     paragraph: >
-      Safely connect and manage access to Microsoft cloud environments.
-Our Azure and Entra Networking solutions ensure secure, efficient, and scalable cloud operations.
+      Connect and secure your cloud environments through scalable design, integrated policy management, and advanced access control.
+    levels: [transform]

   - title: Secure Gateway Services
-    info: Seamless, Secure Access to Cloud Providers
     paragraph: >
-      Enable enterprise-grade connectivity to cloud providers with Secure Gateway Services.
-We deliver performance, security, and reliability for hybrid and multi-cloud environments.
+      Deliver encrypted, reliable connectivity between internal networks and cloud providers to ensure consistent access and performance.
+    levels: [optimize]

   - title: Secure Remote Access
-    info: Safe, Encrypted Access for Remote Teams
     paragraph: >
-      Empower your remote workforce with secure, encrypted access to corporate resources.
-Our solution ensures productivity and protection, no matter where your team works.
+      Empower your workforce with encrypted access to company resources, ensuring productivity and protection wherever users connect.
+    levels: [stabilize]

 vendorsTitle: Trusted by the Best, Built for You
 vendorsBody: |